MarkDevelo/checkmk-agent-ansible-linux/README.md

     ```

 2.  **Install Dependencies:**
+    This project depends on the `community.general` Ansible collection.
     ```bash
     ansible-galaxy install -r requirements.yml
     ```

 3.  **Configure the Agent Version:**
+    This is the most important step for adapting the playbook to your needs.
     -   Place your Checkmk agent `.deb` file into the `files/` directory.
     -   Open `vars/config.yml` and set the `agent_deb_file` variable to match the **exact filename** of your agent.

+    ```yaml
+    # Example: vars/config.yml
+    agent_deb_file: "check-mk-agent-2.4.0p1.deb"
+    ```

 4.  **Configure Your Target Servers:**
-    -   Open `inventory.ini` and list your server IPs under the `[checkmk_linux_agents]` group.
+    -   Open `inventory.ini` and list your server IPs or hostnames under the `[checkmk_linux_agents]` group.
     -   Update the `ansible_user` variable with a user that has `sudo` access.

 5.  **Create Your Encrypted Secrets File:**
     -   Run `ansible-vault create vars/secrets.yml.vault`.
-You will be prompted to create a vault password. **Remember this password!**
+You will be prompted to create a vault password. **Remember this vault password!**
-    -   Paste the following into the editor, add your real credentials, then save the file:
+    -   Paste the following into the editor, add your real credentials, then save and close the file:
         ```yaml
+        # Password for the SSH user defined in inventory.ini
         ansible_password: "YourSshPassword"

+        # Sudo password for that user
         ansible_become_password: "YourSudoPassword"
         ```